pioneers/runtime/README.md

 * **Keep It Simple, Stupid (KISS)**.
 In Runtime, this means that we want to keep the number of dependencies on third-party libraries to a minimum.
 This reduces the complexity of building Runtime.
 Third party-libraries also often have incomplete or questionable documentation; having fewer third-party dependencies means that there is less documentation new staff members have to read in order to begin understanding and working on Runtime.
 * **Document, document, document**.
 As you can probably tell by the length and detail in this README, we take our documentation seriously.
 Mark your TODO items.
 Describe your functions.
 Name things well.
 Write and update READMEs whenever possible.
 We need to document everything to make it easy for staff to onboard, and for seasoned staff to maintain and extend the code.
 * **Be Able to Log Anywhere**.
 Runtime has a logger that can send logs from anywhere within the system to a file, terminal, or over the network to Dawn if Dawn is connected.
 It is crucial that this logger be maintained, and for log statements to be added into the program wherever necessary (including in the Arduino devices).
-When a problem arises, staff must be able to turn on these logs and be able to see exactly what is happening in the system from somewhere, which enables efficient debugging.
+When a problem arises, staff must be able to turn on these logs, allowing them to see exactly what is happening in the system from somewhere, which enables efficient debugging.
 * **Consider All Posssibilities**.
 Try to consider all the errors and situations possible.
 What should happen in each case?
 Should Runtime restart?
 Should it handle the error and continue as normal?
 Should it revert to some default behavior?
 This all helps make Runtime as robust as possible, helps us debug efficiently when Runtime crashes, and helps keep students happy when Runtime doesn't crash.
 * **Test, test, test**.
 It is hard to test such a large system, but if at all possible, the effort must be made to test our code.